 Stop in at the west end of town at the Ash Fork Route 66 Museum.
 It’s in a former Arizona Highway Department warehouse.
 Visitors can get a quick look at what Ash Fork offered in its more prosperous days.

 The railroad arrived in 1883 and was an anchor of the town.
 In 1907, the elegant Escalante Harvey House opened for rail passengers.
-But rail travel declined after World War II as more travelers took to the highways, including Route 66.
+But rail travel declined after World War II as more travelers took to the highways and Route 66.

 Santa Fe Railroad moved its mainline 10 miles north of Ash Fork in 1960.
-The Harvey House was torn down in the 1980s and a 1987 fire destroyed buildings in the heart of Ash Fork.
+The Harvey House was torn down in the 1980s.
+Plus, a 1987 fire destroyed buildings in the heart of Ash Fork.